romjerome/genetic_privacy/notes/degree_of_relationship.md

 half sibling have the same degree of relationship even though they share 50% and 25% of their genes, respectively.

 We could try bucketing based on kinship coefficient.

+Idea:

+Use relationship (eg full siblings, double first cousins) and learn the distributions of those.
+This relationship can be represented by a vector rather than by human readable words.
+The vectors would be made up of the paths between the two individuals, where the entry is the length of the shortest path length.
+Not all possible vectors will map onto realistic relationships.

 Thoughts on the qualitative differences between relations who may have the same kinship coefficient: